 - Cycladic architecture

-If Greece is popularly known for one thing (besides its magnificent ancient ruins), it's the iconic Cycladic architecture found on its well-known islands and allures visitors from around the world.
+If Greece is popularly known for one thing (besides its magnificent ancient ruins), it's the iconic Cycladic architecture found on its well-known islands that allures visitors from around the world.
 This architectural style is composed of the whitewashed houses adorned with vibrant flowers, the blue-domed churches, and the plethora of paved paths that wind throughout the towns.
-Many factors impacted the architecture style, such as the environment, climate and landscape.
-The most popular feature of this style are the whitewashed houses and buildings.
-In ancient times, the residents of the islands were seeking a way to block out the cold winter winds and also protect from the direct sun exposure in the summer.
-The white walls were created with the appropriate thickness to keep it warm inside during the winter and cool during the summer.
+Many factors impacted the architectural style, such as the environment, climate, and landscape.
+The most popular feature of this style is the whitewashed houses and buildings.
+In ancient times, the islands' residents sought a way to block out the cold winter winds and protect them from direct sun exposure in the summer.
+The white walls were created with the appropriate thickness to keep them warm inside during the winter and cool during the summer.
 The beautiful contrast of the royal blue doors and domes against the whitewashed structures is said to be the idea of Greek prime minister Ioannis Metaxas, who said the colors of white and blue represented the white waves of the Aegean Sea below and the bright blue of the sky above.

 Mykonos, named after the grandson of Apollo, is Greece's most famous cosmopolitan island, home to iconic whitewashed houses and a vivid nightlife.
 Located in the Cycladic region of the Aegean Sea, this stunning town is full of pristine beaches, picturesque villages, mouthwatering Greek cuisine, and a vibrant lifestyle.
-Mykonos is also known as "The Island of the Winds" due to the constant breeze that flows throughout the alleyways and buildings.
+Mykonos is known as "The Island of the Winds" due to the breeze flowing throughout the alleyways and buildings.
 At the entrance of the Kastro neighborhood sits Paraportiani Church, one of the most photographed churches in Greece.
-Also known as "the Church of Our Lady", this structure is actually 5 churches built on top of each other!
-After exploring the maze of streets and walkways, wander to the coast and enjoy an outdoor cafe at the edge of the Aegean Sea in Little Venice.
-Or, stroll along the 18th century row of fishing houses and admire their colorful balconies overlooking the water.
+Also known as "the Church of Our Lady," this structure is five churches built on top of each other!
+After exploring the maze of streets and walkways, wander to the coast and enjoy an outdoor cafe in Little Venice at the edge of the Aegean Sea.
+Or, stroll along the 18th-century row of fishing houses and admire their colorful balconies overlooking the water.

 Crete is the largest island in Greece and the 5th largest island in the entire Mediterranean Sea.
 This island is composed of varied terrain, from sandy beaches to towering mountains.
 In Crete, you can find the birthplace of Zeus.
 According to Greek mythology, Zeus was born in the Ideon Cave on Mt.
 Ida, the tallest mountain range on the island.
 The capital of Crete, Heraklion, is home to the great Minoan Civilization and the palace at Knossos.
 In ancient times, this palace contained over 1,000 rooms and was adorned with intricate courtyards and shrines.
-The palace was used mainly as a religious and administrative center, but also served as workshops for artisans and food processing.
+The palace was mainly used as a religious and administrative center and as a workshop for artisans and food processing.
 Today, the ruins of the palace have been painted with vibrant colors and decorated with frescoes and shields.

 Already booked on one of our packages to Greece?
 See everything you need to know before you go.